 A New Way of Thinking on Campus

 The Bellarmine Forum is LMU's annual celebration of the life of the mind, offered by the Bellarmine College of Liberal Arts.
-The 2017 Bellarmine Forum goes beyond the traditional academic conference, creating a range of creative ways for LMU to engage "The Idea of the Catholic University in the 21st Century" all semester.
+The 2021 Bellarmine Forum goes beyond the traditional academic conference, creating a range of unique ways for LMU to examine the climate crisis.

 Interdisciplinary dialogue will provoke greater insight on the processes that are driving the climate crisis, the ways these processes are linked to historic and contemporary forms of exploitation, how communities are responding, new alliances that are forming, and lessons about resilience and adaptation from the past and from other species.

 This year’s Bellarmine Forum courses, public events, and lectures will seek to examine the unjust and unsustainable systemic arrangements that effect human and nonhuman bodies.
 The programming will impact the education of our students, provide space and time for critical reflection for our faculty and staff, and build capacity toward future programs.
 Events are designed for course participants but are open to the community.

 Sponsors and Collaborators

 The 2021 Bellarmine Forum is made possible with the support of campus and community collaborators including the Bellarmine College of Liberal Arts, and The William H. Hannon Library.